EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 When looking for a methods parameters, EntityGraphQL will

-1. First all scalar / non-complex types will be added at arguments in the schema.
+1. First all scalar / non-complex types will be added as arguments in the schema.

 2. If parameter type or enum type is already in the schema it will be added at an argument.

-3. Any argument or type with `GraphQLInputTypeAttribute` will be added to the schema as a `InputType`
+3. Any argument or type with `GraphQLInputTypeAttribute` will be added to the schema as an `InputType`

 4. Any argument or type with `GraphQLArgumentsAttribute` found will have the types properties added as schema arguments.